llpeterson/internetworking/trend.md

 switches with many other users.
 VPNs, however, only virtualize a few resources, notably addressing and routing tables.
 Network virtualization as commonly understood today goes further, virtualizing every aspect of networking.
-That means that a virtual network today supports all the basic abstractions of a physical network—switching, routing, firewalling, load balancing—virtualizing the entire network stack from layers two through seven.
-In this sense, they are analogous to the virtual machine, with its support of all the abstractions of a
-server: CPU, storage, I/O, and so on.
+That means that a virtual network should support all the basic abstractions of a physical network.
+In this sense, they are analogous to the virtual machine, with its support of all the resources of a server: CPU, storage, I/O, and so on.

 To this end, *Virtual LANs* (VLANs) are how we typically virtualize an L2 network.
 Supporting VLANs required a fairly simple extension to the